-The Sustainable Intensification of Maize-Legume Cropping Systems for Food Security in Eastern and Southern Africa (SIMLESA) is working in Ethiopia , East Africa, because of the country’s large population of approximately 96 million people (World Fact Book, 2015)1 , and high poverty levels2as a result of recurrent famines, aggravated by small farm sizes, frequent droughts and extensive land degradation.
+SIMLESA has been working in Ethiopia, because of the country’s large population of approximately 96 million people (World Fact Book, 2015), and high poverty levels as a result of recurrent famines, aggravated by small farm sizes, frequent droughts and extensive land degradation.

-SIMLESA activities are being implemented by eight research canters including 17 districts/communities located in different maize-legume growing agro-ecologies of the country.
+SIMLESA activities were implemented by eight research centers including 17 districts/communities located in different maize-legume growing agro-ecologies of the country.

-In the sub-humid high potential maize and legume growing farming systems, low soil fertility, especially low nitrogen, is the most important production constraint.
-Use of traditional soil fertility management practices such as crop residues, manure, fallow, cereals/legume intercropping, crop rotation, among other practices, has declined together with farm size, coupled with alternative uses for manure as fuel and crop residues as feed, fuel and construction material.
-Few farmers practice fallowing and crop rotation because of scarcity of land.
-With increasing population pressure, and land scarcity, livestock increasingly dependent on crop residues; production of improved forage or fodder crops is hampered by poor awareness of available options and lack of seed.
+In the sub-humid high potential maize and legume growing farming systems, low soil fertility, especially low nitrogen, was the most important production constraint.
+Use of traditional soil fertility management practices such as crop residues, manure, fallow, cereals/legume intercropping, crop rotation, among other practices, has declined together with farm size, coupled with alternative uses for manure as fuel and crop residues as feed and construction material.
+Few farmers practise fallowing and crop rotation because of scarcity of land.
+With increasing population pressure, and land scarcity, livestock increasingly dependent on crop residues; production of improved forage or fodder crops was hampered by poor awareness of available options and lack of seed.

 Direct beneficiaries reached through SIMLESA support : 128,208